monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/kafka/index.md

 menuWeight: 40
 ---

-# Integrating APItoolkit with Kafka
+# Integrating monoscope with Kafka

-This guide demonstrates how to integrate APItoolkit with Kafka using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes to your Kafka producers and consumers.
+This guide demonstrates how to integrate monoscope with Kafka using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes to your Kafka producers and consumers.

 ```=html
 <hr>